awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-update-the-ecs-application.md

-# Step 1: Update Your Amazon ECS Application<a name="tutorial-ecs-update-the-ecs-application"></a>
+# Step 1: Update your Amazon ECS application<a name="tutorial-ecs-update-the-ecs-application"></a>

  In this section, you update your Amazon ECS application with a new revision of its task definition\.
 The updated revision adds a new key and tag pair\.
-In [ Step 3: Use the CodeDeploy Console to Deploy Your Amazon ECS Service](tutorial-ecs-deployment-deploy.md), you deploy the updated version of your Amazon ECS application\.
+In [ Step 3: Use the CodeDeploy console to deploy your Amazon ECS service](tutorial-ecs-deployment-deploy.md), you deploy the updated version of your Amazon ECS application\.

 **To update your task definition**